 ...nication with hearing loss.
 Once the student completes the survey their responses can be compared with a large group of students with hearing loss.
 Provides discussion questions.

 Expose older students to how self-advocacy skills different from school to adult life.
 Students are given an article written by an adult with hearing loss.
 Encourage discussion and forward-thinking wi

 ...th this activity.
-This article addresses the challenges and benefits of advocating for your own listening needs.
+This article deals with the process of accepting your own hearing loss.
 See BUNDLE at S0XSCI729.